What is GraphRAG?

 - Structured context

-Graphs model what entities are, how they relate, and what rules govern their behavior—providing context far richer than embeddings alone. - Multi-hop reasoning
+Graphs model what entities are, how they relate, and what rules govern their behavior—providing context far richer than embeddings alone.
+This structured context also supports knowledge graph integration, allowing the model to draw from unified, domain-specific schemas. - Multi-hop reasoning

 Instead of retrieving a top document, GraphRAG builds context through relationships: who approved what, under which policy, for what reason.
-This reflects how humans think—through connected concepts and cause-effect chains. - Policy-aware generation
+This reflects how humans think—through connected concepts and cause-effect chains.
+This depth of multi-hop reasoning is what separates GraphRAG from conventional LLM retrieval, which tends to flatten context rather than follow relational chains. - Policy-aware generation

-By encoding behavioral rules and data access policies into the graph, GraphRAG constrains LLM outputs to reflect organizational standards, compliance frameworks, and ethical boundaries. - Dynamic memory
+By encoding behavioral rules and data access policies into the graph, GraphRAG constrains LLM outputs to reflect organizational standards, compliance frameworks, and ethical boundaries.
+Policy awareness also enables early forms of policy-aware AI, aligning outputs with organizational standards. - Dynamic memory

 Graphs can evolve in real time, supporting agents that learn from their environment, remember prior interactions, and adapt to new data.